Staff

 415-453-1000 x340

-Bob was the Chief Financial Officer of a not-for-profit art school in West Palm Beach, Florida, for the last 9 years and a Florida CPA for 35 years.
-Prior to that he was CFO of several SEC reporting companies including a company on the NASDAQ.
+Robert Kendall, Chief Financial Officer, has worked with WildCare since January 2019 and ever since, he has been passionate about the new facility project.
+He was the CFO of The Armory Art Center, a not-for-profit art school in West Palm Beach, Florida, from 2009 to 2018 and was a Florida CPA for 35 years.
+Prior to working for The Armory he was CFO of several SEC reporting companies including a company with offices in New York City which was listed on the NASDAQ and a biotech company developing a $50 million processing plant.
 He was an auditor with the international CPA firm of Laventhol & Horwath.
-He is a graduate of UC Berkeley.

 Communications, Media, and Advocacy